-Whether you need rental insurance or not depends on the type of coverage you carry within your existing auto policy.
+Whether you need car rental insurance or not depends on the type of coverage you carry within your existing auto policy.
 Keep in mind that the rental car company is also interested in making a profit.
-It might be a better idea to contact your insurance agent and verify your coverage versus taking the last minute advice at the rental car counter.
+It might be a better idea to contact your independent insurance agent and verify your coverage versus taking the last minute advice at the rental car counter.
 You should always aim to understand what coverage you have, what you need and at what cost.

 Here’s a breakdown of the different coverage types available.

 There may be some pieces of coverage that the rental insurance company offers that will benefit you even if your existing policy takes care of the basics.